hoangsonww/The-MovieVerse-Database/MovieVerse-Mobile/README.md

   </a>
 </p>

 The launch screen will be displayed when the app is launched, providing a brief introduction to the app's theme and design before transitioning to the main interface.
-It w
+It stay for roughly 2-3 seconds before transitioning to the main app interface.

 ## Development